dhakad-nitin/car-parking-system/README.md

 ## Deployment

 This application is deployed on Railway and is accessible at [https://car-parking-system.up.railway.app/](https://car-parking-system.up.railway.app/).
-The API documentation is available at [https://car-parking-system.up.railway.app/api-docs](https://car-parking-system.up.railway.app/api-docs).

 The `Dockerfile` in the repository is configured to build and run the application.
 Platforms like Railway can use this `Dockerfile` to deploy the application.

 ## Contact